 Despite the larger particle size and increased capture efficiency, roughness measurements of the deposit surface did not show a significant trend with particle size.
 Four 15 mm long profilometer traces were made on each coupon following the combustor shutdown.
 Loose deposits that flaked off during cooldown were not evaluated for this assessment.
 Roughness statistics taken from these four residual deposit measurements were averaged to yield typical values for each coupon.
-While the residual deposit surfaces were considerably more rough (Ra $\approx$ 7 $\mu$ m and Rt $\approx$ 50 $\mu$ m) than the pre-test coupon surface (Ra $\approx$ 1 $\mu$ m), average roughness values for the 3 $\mu$ m and 16 $\mu$ m particles were approximately the same.
+While the residual deposit surfaces were considerably more rough (Ra \cong 7 μ m and Rt \cong 50 μ m) than the pre-test coupon surface (Ra \cong 1 μ m), average roughness values for the 3 and 16 μ m particles were approximately the same.

+Gas Temperature Series

-Gas Temperature Series.
-The second test series was performed using coal ash with a mass mean diameter (MMD) of 3 $\mu$ m with no cooling air and the interior of the coolant passage still insulated.
+The second test series was performed using coal ash with a mass mean diameter (MMD) of 3μ m with no cooling air and the interior of the coolant passage still insulated.
 Six tests were performed at five different gas exit temperatures using the second set of samples.
-Two of the tests were performed at a gas exit temperature of 1183°C, which is typical in many modern first stage gas turbine engines while the other tests were at lower temperatures.
-All of the tests experienced a nominal particulate loading of 96 ± 12 ppmw h.
-This loading is intended to simulate an engine operating for one year (8000 h) at a low particulate concentration of 0.01 ppmw.
-This standardization of ppmw h has been used previously [7-9] to simulate long
+Two of the tests were performed at a gas exit temperature of 1183°C which is typical in many modern first stage gas turbine engines while the other tests were at lower temperatures.
+All of the tests experienced a nominal particulate loading of 96 +/- 12 ppmw-hrs.
+This loading is intended to simulate an engine operating for one year (8,000 hrs) at a low particulate concentration of 0.01 ppmw.
+This standardization of ppmw-hrs has been used previously [6,7,8] to simulate long duration turbine operation.
+A similar metric was used by Caguiat [14] in which accelerated compressor fouling caused by salt water ingestion By using this metric, the results can be was studied. interpreted to a wide range of applications.
+Airflow was adjusted to maintain an exit velocity of 170 m/s for each test, which at the gas temperatures tested yielded Mach numbers ranging from 0.23-0.26.
+Since the mode of deposition for particles on the order of 3μm is inertial impaction, this constant jet velocity condition maintains the same kinetic energy at particle impact.
+Accordingly, the only relevant variable in this test series is the particle temperature, which was calculated to be in thermal equilibrium with the gas at the exit of the 1m long equilibration tube.
+Once the facility reached steady state, particle seeding commenced and lasted for four hours after which the facility was immediately shut down.
+The initial one hour "burn-in" test was not performed for this test series.